patrickmcelwee/patrickmcelwee.github.io/_drafts/vim-config-for-debugging-ruby.markdown

 efficient originally, entering visual mode before yanking.
 It was only after looking at my recorded macro that I realized I could do the entire thing without going into visual mode.
-This ability to see and analyze the recorded macro can be a big plus!
+This ability to see and analyze the recorded macro can be a big plus.